-The industry reported spending \$248.8 million on coupons to reduce the retail cost of cigarettes in 2013 (an increase from the \$239.6 million reported in 2012).
-10
+The companies reported spending \$335.6 million on coupons to reduce the retail cost of cigarettes in 2015, an increase from the \$254.8 million spent in 2014.
+16

 Retail-value-added expenditures are the costs associated with offers such as "buy one, get one free" and "buy three, get a free T-shirt," where the bonus item is distributed at retail when the cigarettes are purchased.
-As they had in 2012, the companies reported spending no money on either category of retail-value-added in 2013.
+As they have each year since 2011, the companies reported spending no money in 2015 on retail-value-added involving bonus cigarettes.
+Similarly, each year since 2010, the companies reported spending no money on retail-value-added promotions involving non-cigarette items.
+17 In 2015, the companies reported spending no money on telephone advertising, a decrease from the \$65,000 they reported in 2014.
+This category includes costs associated with telemarketing calls or the operation of incoming telephone lines for consumers to participate in promotions or hear pre-recorded product messages.

-In 2013, the companies reported spending \$15.4 million on advertising on company websites, down from the \$21.4 million they reported in 2012.
-The Commission is not separately reporting the amount spent in 2013 on Internet advertising other than company websites because only one company reported spending in that category.
+In 2015, the companies reported spending \$27.6 million on advertising on company websites, an increase from the \$16.6 million they reported in 2014.
+As in 2014, the Commission is not separately reporting the amount spent in 2015 on Internet advertising other than company websites because only one company reported spending in that category.